sliu750/Data-Visualization-Team-Project/README.md

 # Current Status of Agriculture

-A few countries are clearly dominant in terms of agricultural land use, such as China, United States, Australia.
+A few countries are clearly dominant in terms of agricultural land use, such as China, United States, and Australia.
 Within a continent, a couple of countries are the main agricultural producers- for example Brazil and Argentina in South America.
 This is no surprise given their land areas and in some cases, their populations.

 <iframe src="https://public.tableau.com/views/6730_Visualizations/AgriLandUse?:showVizHome=no&:embed=true"
         width="800"
         height="600"
         frameborder="0"></iframe>
 <br><br>
 But what about agricultural energy consumption?
 Surely modern farming technology requires energy, whether in the form of electricity or fossil fuels.
+Here is how worldwide agricultural energy use has changed from 2012 to 2021.

 <iframe src="https://public.tableau.com/views/6730_Visualizations/EnergyUseMap?:showVizHome=no&:embed=true"
         width="800"
         height="600"
         frameborder="0"></iframe>
 <br><br>
 Pesticide use has displayed some interesting trends over the years.
+Click on a continent to focus on trends within that coontinent.

 <iframe src="https://public.tableau.com/views/6730_Visualizations/PesticideUse?:showVizHome=no&:embed=true"
         width="800"